Coventry Energy Fund

 • In receipt of free school meals

-• Other vulnerabilities disclosed by household’s not on the list but accepted at AOE’s discretion
+• Other vulnerabilities disclosed by households not on the list but accepted at AOE’s discretion

 1. Financial support toward current energy and water costs